velocityzen/station/readme.md

 2. setup
 3. didSetup

 And will run in exactly this order.
 When you run a single configuration it will try to run it from these folders in the same order.
-For example: `./setup dropbox` it will run `willSetup/dropbox.sh`, `setup/dropbox.sh`, `didSetup/dropbox.sh` one after another.
+For example: `./setup app` it will run `willSetup/app.sh`, `setup/app.sh`, `didSetup/app.sh` one after another.

 ## Configuration features